dvdvideo1234/TrackAssemblyTool/readme.md

      When pressing it on world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
      When pressing it on the trace prop will set it as an anchor for other pieces spawned to be constrained to.
    If you want to obtain different grip behaviour for a wheel-powered/sliding train,
-     you may use the surface material drop-down menus as you select first "TYPE" then "NAME".
+     you have to use the surface material drop-down menus as you select first "TYPE" then "NAME".
-   In the text field you may type bodygroup/skin selection code or generate one using
+   In the text field you have to type bodygroup/skin selection code or generate one using
      the SCORE ( Default: TAB ) key while pointing to a prop with bodygroups/skins set by Garry's mod entity right click menu.
 Press "ENTER" in the text field if you are happy with the selection to apply it.